mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 };
 ```

-# 3. Style conventions
+# 3 Style conventions

 ## 3.1 Indentation

-* Tabs should be automatically replaced with spaces.
+* Tabs should be automatically replaced with spaces
-* One tab should be two spaces wide.
+* One tab should be two spaces wide

 ```C++
 // Yes